How to Remove Hard Water Stains from Your Plumbing Fixtures: A Detailed Guide

 - However, if the mixture does not foam up well, creates a shallow layer of suds, and the water below the layer of suds is cloudy, there’s a good chance that you have hard water.

-How to remove and clean hard water stains and limescale deposits
+How to remove and clean hard water stains and limescale deposits from faucets, fixtures & toilets

 Dealing with hard water stains is a daily challenge.
 Hard water can quickly build on plumbing fixtures and clog faucet aerators.
 Not only do hard water stains and deposits look bad, but they can damage your fixtures over time.
 To keep your faucets, sinks, toilets, showerheads, and surfaces looking nice and working correctly, you must clean hard water stains and deposits regularly.